-After subtracting the District's share of Metro's estimated future capital needs to return the system to a state of good repair, as well as those capital projects identified by OP3 as likely to be structured and financed as public-private partnerships, the CARSS model determined that the total capital infrastructure needs of the District, as identified as part of the FY 2018-2023 CIP budget formulation, is approximately \$10.9 billion.
-The District has identified approximately \$6.7 billion of funding, from a mix of debt, paygo capital, federal loans and grants, and other funds, over the next six years, in its FY 2018-2023 capital budget for the highest-priority capital projects.
-This results in a remaining total capital infrastructure funding shortfall of approximately \$4.2 billion over the six-year CIP period, which includes both unfunded new capital projects needed to support the growing population of the District, as well as unfunded capital maintenance projects, for existing assets.
-Through the use of the District's long-range capital financial plan model, the OCFO estimates that these capital projects needs can be reasonably addressed within the next ten to twelve years, depending on the level of paygo funding, federal funds or other sources that the District commits to its CIP.
+The CARSS model determined that the total capital infrastructure needs of the District, as identified as part of the FY 2019-2024 CIP budget formulation, is approximately \$11.5 billion.
+The District has identified approximately \$8.2 billion of funding, from a mix of debt, paygo capital, federal loans and grants, and other funds, over the next six years, in its FY 2019-2024 capital budget for the highest-priority capital projects.
+This results in a remaining total capital infrastructure funding shortfall of approximately \$3.3 billion over the six-year CIP period, which includes both unfunded new capital projects needed to support the growing population of the District, as well as unfunded capital maintenance projects for existing assets.
+Through the use of the District's long-range capital financial plan model, the OCFO estimates that these currently unfunded capital projects can be reasonably addressed within the next ten years, depending on the level of paygo funding, federal funds or other sources that the District commits to its CIP.

-The following chart shows the annual estimated funding needed, beyond the current six-year CIP, broken into the two categories of capital projects: capital maintenance projects and new capital projects.
-The six-year funding gap for capital maintenance projects is approximately \$1.95 billion, or about \$326 million annually, and the six-year funding gap for new capital projects is about \$2.3 billion, or approximately \$370 million annually.
-Combined, the annual funding gap is approximately \$700 million, which is equivalent to roughly eight percent (8%) of total General Fund expenditures.
+The following chart shows the annual estimated funding needed, beyond the current six-year CIP, broken into the two categories of capital projects: capital maintenance projects (deferred maintenance) and new capital projects.
+The six-year funding gap for capital maintenance projects is approximately \$1.22 billion, or about \$203 million annually, and the six-year funding gap for new capital projects is about \$2 billion, or approximately \$333 million annually.
+Combined, the annual funding gap is approximately \$536 million, which is equivalent to roughly 6.8% of total local funds General Fund expenditures.